Venice Gondola Rides

 Centuries ago, gondolas were the main means of transport in Venice.
 Now they have become a very popular tourist attraction, and perhaps the most recognisable symbol of Venice.

-Although gondolas were the main means of transport in Venice centuries ago, today it carries tourists from one point of the city to the other.
-During the seventeenth century, the canals were packed with gondolas.
-Nowadays, there are less than one hundred.
+Although gondolas were the main means of transport in Venice centuries ago, today, it takes tourists from one point of the city to the other.
+During the 17th century, the canals were packed with gondolas.
+Nowadays, there are fewer than one hundred.

-Gondolas are one of the top attractions in Venice and very popular with tourists.
-One of its perks is that they can take you to parts of the city that are otherwise inaccessible.
+Gondolas are one of the top attractions in Venice and are very popular with tourists.
+One of its perks is that it can take you to parts of the city that are otherwise inaccessible.

 Note that most gondoliers will charge you more than the official tariff.

-Despite it being expensive, is it not a one-time experience to discover the canals of Venice on board a beautiful gondola with the gondolier singing romantic and melancholy songs?
+Despite it being expensive, it's a one-of-a-kind experience to discover the canals of Venice on board a beautiful gondola with the gondolier singing romantic and melancholy songs.

 Gondola Tours

-If you want to make the tour cheaper, and you don't mind sharing a gondola with other guests, here are two alternatives
+If you want to make the tour cheaper, and you don't mind sharing a gondola with other guests, here are three of our best options: